integration code

 Is the theme up to date?
 There are many beautiful themes to choose from, but if the theme has not been updated in a while, stay away from it.
 Throughout the year, WordPress is constantly updating.
 If themes do not keep up with these updates, you’ll end up spending your money on something that doesn’t even work.

 Don’t choose a bloated theme.
 Having cool features on your site might seem like a good idea, but it could eventually hurt your site.
-It could slow down your site, which lowers your rank on Google, and could potentially cause a security breach since most of the code for these fancy features are found online.
+It could slow down your site, which lowers your rank on Google, and could potentially cause a security breach since most of the code for these fancy features is found online.

-Why Do You Need a Website?
+Why Do You Need a Website Template?

 Make sure your theme matches your website’s purpose.
 People get distracted with the way a theme looks and think of the functionally of the theme after it has been chosen.
 Every website has a different purpose.
 It can be for a simple blog or an e-commerce website.
 You would want a theme that has a good selection of fonts for a blog site.
 Same with the e-commerce site, you would want a that would make it easier for customers to buy something.